thiagotioliveira/challenge-be-btg-pactual/README.md

 ## Docker

-For local environments, there is a docker-compose.yml file in the `local` folder.
+For local environments, there is a `docker-compose.yml` file in the `local` folder.
 You can bring up the necessary containers with the following command:

 ```plaintext
 docker network create app-network
 docker-compose up
 ```

-To create image:
+To create image (Optional):

 ```plaintext
 docker build -t {dockerhub-user}/{image-name}:{image-tag} .
 ```

-To run as container:
+To run as container (Optional):

 ```plaintext
 docker run -p 8080:8080 --network app-network -e SPRING_DATA_MONGODB_HOST=mongodb -e SPRING_RABBITMQ_HOST=rabbitmq {dockerhub-user}/{image-name}:{image-tag}